btcguide/btcguide.github.io/_pages/verify-receive-address/advanced.md

 with open("/home/amnesia/addresses.txt", "w+") as f: f.writelines("\n".join(listaddresses() + [wallet.create_new_address(False) for i in range(10000 - len(listaddresses()))]))
 ```

-A file named `addressess.txt` will be written to the (amnesiac) home directory.
+A file named `addresses.txt` will be written to the (amnesiac) home directory.
 This should be transferred or printed before you shut down Tails,
 as it will be deleted automatically.

 Now that you never need to check this computer again, you can go about using it for whatever you like and not have to worry about keeping it secure.